snkashis/android-docs/src/pages/plugins/overview/location-layer.md

 <AppropriateImage imageId="locationLayerGpsGif" className="block mx-auto pt18" />
 }}

+Traditional camera transitions will be canceled when any of the camera modes, besides `CameraMode#NONE`, are engaged.
+Use `LocationLayerPlugin#zoomWhileTracking` and `LocationLayerPlugin#tiltWhileTracking` to manipulate the camera in a tracking state.
+Use these two in combination with `MapboxMap#CancelableCallback` to schedule fluid transitions.

 ### Gesture thresholds to dismiss camera tracking

 The plugin is integrated with the Mapbox Gestures library.
 You have the option to adjust thresholds for tracking a user’s interaction with the map, and subsequently, breaking camera tracking if the threshold is exceeded: